satish1901/Animal_detection/README.md

 This repository includes:

-- A data visualizer for the BIRDSAI dataset (AnimalsDataVisualizer.py)
+- A data visualizer for the BIRDSAI dataset (AnimalsDataVisualizer.ipynb)

 - Our system (AnimalsNotebook.ipynb)

 # Requirements
-For AnimalsDataVisualizer.py:

-- MacOS with Python ≥ 3.7

-For AnimalsNotebook.ipynb:

 - Access to Google Colab

 # Installation
 1. Clone this repository
 2. Update Python

-# AnimalsDataVisualizer.py
+# AnimalsDataVisualizer.ipynb
-AnimalsDataVisualizer.py is a data visualizer for the BIRDSAI dataset.
+AnimalsDataVisualizer.ipynb is a data visualizer for the BIRDSAI dataset.

-AnimalsDataVisualizer.py reads in the images and annotations of an infrared video in the BIRDSAI dataset and reconstructs the original infrared video with annotations.
+AnimalsDataVisualizer.ipynb reads in the images and annotations of an infrared video in the BIRDSAI dataset and reconstructs the original infrared video with annotations.

 # Getting Started
-- If you are using a virtual environment, activate your virtual environment.
+- Download AnimalsDataVisualizer.ipynb
-- Go to Animal_Detection
+- Upload AnimalsDataVisualizer.ipynb to your Google Drive.
--
+- Open AnimalsDataVisualizer.ipynb using Google Colab.

+# Running AnimalsDataVisualizer.ipynb
+- Uncomment the first two cells
+- Run the cells one by one in order.
+- After you have run all of the cells, the video will be under /content
+- Download the video and run it using VLC or another video playing application.